12 Steps to Get Results when you decorate a child’s room using a theme.

 But be unique, and choose a wall mural, play area, or the display shelf holding your child’s artwork.

-This focal area should serve as the central point of the room and simply scream your selected theme.
+This focal area should serve as the room’s central point and simply scream your selected theme.

 Let Your Imagination Go Wild